michael/documents-legacy/knight-news-challenge.md

 # Knight News Challenge Entry

 ## 1. What do you propose to do?
 [20 words]
-Substance [1] is an open platform for collaboratively composing and publishing digital documents.
-All online.
+Substance [1] is an open platform for collaborative composition and publication of digital documents online.

 - [1] http://substance.io

 ## 2. How will your project make data more useful?
 [50 words]

-- Semantic Editing: Focus on content and structured, content-oriented writing.

-- Open Collaboration: Everyone can participate by adding comments and submitting patches.
+Everyone can contribute to the data by adding comments, submitting patches.

-- Create once, publish everywhere: Documents are exposed as data, ready to be turned into arbitrary output formats (PDF,ePub, ...) or integrated with other applications.
+Documents are exposed as data, ready to be analyzed, visualized, turned into arbitrary output formats (PDF,ePub, ...) or integrated with other applications.

-- Extensibility: Additional content types (formulas, maps, etc.) can easily be added by the community.
+Additional content types (formulas, maps, etc.) can easily be added by the community.

 ## 3. How is your project different from what already exists?
 [30 words]